It's a simple recipe for optimal aging: Good nutrition plus regular exercise.

 Keep weight gain at bay: Cut back on calories, get regular aerobic exercise, and do strength training -- like lifting hand weights.
 The more muscle the body has, the more calories it can burn, says Zelman.
 And there's an added bonus: belly fat melts away when you exercise.

 Keep bones strong: Get adequate calcium and vitamin D. Vitamin D is critical to calcium absorption in your body.
-While the body can synthesize vitamin D from sun exposure, as the body ages it's less able to process the sun's vitamin D.
+While the skin can synthesize vitamin D from sun exposure, aging decreases the capacity of skin to produce vitamin D.

-Prevent heart disease and more: Enjoy the bounty native to Mediterranean countries -- plenty of seafood, vegetables, fruits, whole grains, beans, and olive oil.
+Prevent heart disease and more: Enjoy the bounty native to Mediterranean countries -- plenty of seafood, vegetables, fruits, whole grains, beans, and extra virgin olive oil.
 Red meats are eaten less often and wine is consumed in low to moderate amounts.
-The good nutrition found in a Mediterranean-style diet is thought to lower heart disease risk, because it is low in calories and fat, especially trans fats and saturated fats.
+The good nutrition found in a Mediterranean-style diet is thought to lower heart disease risk, because it is low in calories and trans fat and saturated fat.

 9 Healthy Nutrition Basics